idoitdudge/EEE-598-Design-Automation/Project_1/README.md

+# Static Timing Analysis Topological Traversal Project
-This folder consists of all the files relating to Project 1: Developing a topological traversal algorithm to perform Static Timing Analysis for circuits <br />
+This folder consists of all the files relating to Project 1: Developing a topological traversal algorithm to perform Static Timing Analysis for circuits.

+## About This Project
+This project utilizes topological traversal to perform static timing analysis on various different bench files and look-up tables.
+To find the various timing elements of each gate, we perform 2D bilinear interpolation in order to find the values that are not listed in the LUT.

+### Files
+This project consists of 3 major files.
+The commands to use each file is listed below.
+The first file is ***requirements.txt***, where the required files to run this repository is listed within.
+The second file is ***parser.py***, which lists out the circuit details, delay, and slew details of the LUT.
+The third file is ***main_sta.py***, which contains the main functionalities of the STA traversal function.
-# Requirements
+#### Requirements
 Requirements.txt contains the dependencies needed to run the program.
 To load all of them, use the command:
 ```